crossdistro/network-testing/README.md

 any form of test is supported including scripts in Python and other languages.
 For inspiration look at `netresolve`, `ssh`, `python` and `python3-asyncio` testcases.

+The test should maintain the following properties:

+ * The server must run on foreground, accept connections and wait until being killed by the framework.
+ * The client must run on foreground, perform a query on the server and exit.
+ * No modification of system files.
+If you perform actions that change files e.g. in `/etc` or `/var`, use private copies under `/run/network-testing` instead.